rocky-linux/documentation/docs/books/learning_ansible/04-ansible-galaxy.md

   group: rockstar
 ```

-We can now use thoses variables inside our `tasks/main.yml` without any inclusion.
+We can now use those variables inside our `tasks/main.yml` without any inclusion.

 ```
 ---